Wu Sangui: Surrender to the Qing dynasty

-At first, Wu intended to surrender to Li Zicheng, but when he heard of the predatory behaviour of Li's army and his father's captivity, he changed his plans.
-Instead, he killed Li's envoy.
-To save the life of his family, he wrote back to his father scolding him for his disloyalty and claiming to be breaking relations with his father.
-Furthermore, he sent several generals to pretend to pledge allegiance to Li.
-He knew that his force alone was insufficient to fight Li's main army.
-He wrote to Dorgon for military support, under the condition of restricting the dominance of Ming and Manchus to southern and northern China, respectively, claiming to resume the Ming Dynasty.
-The Manchu prince-regent Dorgon determined that this was an opportunity to claim the Mandate of Heaven for the Qing.
-Dorgon made clear in his reply that the Manchus would help Wu, but Wu would have to submit to the Qing.
+Wu, however, was enraged by Li's capture of his family and the looting of Beijing.
+He killed Li's envoy, wrote back to his father, scolding him for his disloyalty, and sent several generals to pretend to pledge allegiance to Li.
+Aware that his force alone was insufficient to fight Li's main army, Wu wrote to the Manchu prince-regent Dorgon for military support, under the condition of restricting the dominance of the Manchus to northern China and the Ming to south.
+Dorgon replied that the Manchus would help Wu, but Wu would have to submit to the Qing.
 Wu did not accept at first.

 Li Zicheng sent two armies to attack the pass, but Wu's battle-hardened troops defeated them easily on 5 and 10 May 1644.
 In order to secure his position, Li was determined to destroy Wu's army.
 On 18 May, he personally led 60,000 troops out of Beijing to attack Wu. and defeated Wu on 21 May.
 The next day, Wu wrote to Dorgon for help.
 Dorgon took the opportunity to force Wu to surrender, and Wu had little choice but to accept.

-On 22 May 1644, Wu opened the gates of the Great Wall of China at Shanhai Pass to let Qing forces into China proper, forming an alliance with the Manchus.
-Wu ordered his soldiers to wear white cloths attached to their armour, to distinguish them from Li Zicheng's forces.
-Together, Wu's army and the Qing forces defeated the Shun rebels in the Battle of Shanhai Pass on 27 May 1644.
-Having defeated Li's main army, the Qing marched into Beijing unopposed and enthroned the young Shunzhi Emperor in the Forbidden City.
-Wu pledged allegiance to the Qing dynasty.
+On 22 May 1644, Wu opened the gates of the Great Wall of China at Shanhai Pass to let the Qing forces into China proper, forming an alliance with the Manchus.
+Wu ordered his soldiers to wear white cloths attached to their armour, to distinguish them from Li's forces.
+Together, Wu's army and the Qing forces defeated Li's main army in the Battle of Shanhai Pass on 27 May 1644.
+Li retreated to Beijing and took revenge on Wu by executing thirty-eight members of the Wu household, including Wu's father, whose head was displayed on the city wall.

+On 3 June, Li held his coronation ceremony in Beijing and fled the next day.
+The Manchus marched into the Chinese capital unopposed shortly afterward and enthroned the young Shunzhi Emperor in the Forbidden City.